 About the Center for Popular Music

-The Center for Popular Music at Middle Tennessee State University was established in 1985 as a state-sponsored Center for Excellence.
-In 2009 it became a constituent unit in the University's College of Media and Entertainment, where it supports both student development and faculty research.
+The Center for Popular Music at Middle Tennessee State University is one of the world's oldest and largest research centers devoted to the study of American folk and popular music.
+Established in 1985 as a state-sponsored Center for Excellence, in 2009 it became a unit in the university's College of Media and Entertainment.

 - presents public programs that interpret various aspects of American vernacular music

 - disseminates the results of research via publications in various media